|

 formulated on general representations of beef production systems used in the

-those systems.
-Relative economic values for this group of traits are paired up
+systems.
+Relative economic values for this group of traits are paired up with

-with the EPD to produce a $ index value.
-The difference in the $ value of the
+the EPD to produce a $ index value.
+The difference in the $ value of the index

-index predicts the difference in profit.
-Each of the indexes utilizes
+predicts the difference in profit.
+Each of the indexes utilizes crossbreeding

 BMI Index